arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         The body of the response contains a JSON array of the same length as the input array with the information about the identifier and the revision of the updated documents.
+In each entry there are following attributes:
+        - `_id` containing the document identifier build with the following pattern: `collection-name/_key`.
+          It is useful for identifying documents in a result that combines data from multiple collections.
-In each entry, the attribute `_id` contains the known *document ID* of each updated document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the new document revision.
+        - `_key` containing key which uniquely identifies a document in a **given** collection
+        - `_rev` containing the revision.
         In case of an error or violated precondition, an error object with the attribute `error` set to `true` and the attribute `errorCode` set to the error code is built.